Bolerr/spring_boot_run_commandline_args_example/readme.md

 with the same permissions as matching mainframe records.
 This was to support a number of programs that were being converted from mainframe programs to web applications.

+The multiple spring profiles are not needed but left over to give the user an idea of how they could use them with custom bootRun tasks for targeting different environments.

 To run the project build the jar and then run: